-- NOTE: This page has information to help you plan your trip.
-But if you want a step-by-step itinerary, see our self-guided tour of the Glacier National Park!.
+NOTE: This page has information to help you plan your trip.
+But if you want a step-by-step itinerary, see our must-have travel guide of the Glacier National Park!

 Glacier National Park is the Crown of the Continent!